gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle 1.0 sees the introduction of the Gradle tooling API, a new way to embed Gradle.
 This API allows you to execute and monitor builds, and to query for details about the build.
 The Tooling API takes care of downloading the version of Gradle required to execute a particular build, and utilises the Gradle daemon process for lightning fast command execution.

 The Gradle Tooling API operates in a version independent manner, meaning that any given version of the Tooling API is able to execute builds using both newer and older Gradle versions.
-Your Gradle version isn't tied to the version of the Tooling API you're using, allowing tools like the native IDE plugins to remain stable while supporting a wide range of Gradle projects.
+Your Gradle version isn't tied to the version of the Tooling API being used, allowing tools like the native IDE plugins to remain stable while supporting a wide range of Gradle projects.

 #### Easy to embed in your application
-The [Gradle Tooling API](http://gradle.org/docs/nightly/userguide/embedding.html) implementation is lightweight, with only a small number of dependencies.
-You don't need the Gradle distribution to use the Tooling API.
-Being a well-behaved library, it makes no assumptions about your class loader structure or logging configuration.
+The [Gradle Tooling API](http://gradle.org/docs/nightly/userguide/embedding.html) implementation is lightweight, with only a small number of dependencies: you don't need the Gradle distribution to use the Tooling API.
+As a well-behaved library, it makes no assumptions about your class loader structure or logging configuration.
 These reasons ensure that the Gradle Tooling API is easy to bundle inside your application.

 #### Compatible with multiple Gradle versions
 Using the Gradle Tooling API allows you to execute builds using many different versions of Gradle: the version of the Tooling API is not tied to the version of Gradle executing.
-The tooling API design aims to improve the quality of applications that embed it.
-The cross-version compatibility is constantly verified by our extensive test suite which validates the correctness of all Tooling API features across all Gradle versions.
-What's important, not only backwards compatibility is constantly verified but also forward compatibility, so you'll be able to run a build using Gradle v1.1 even if you're using Tooling API v1.0.
+This cross-version compatibility is constantly verified by our extensive test suite, which validates the correct function of Tooling API features across all Gradle versions.
+What's important is that we don't just test backwards compatibility but also forward compatibility, so you can be sure that you'll be able to run a build using Gradle v1.1 even if you're using Tooling API v1.0.

 ### Gradle Build Daemon

-The Gradle build daemon aims to reduce the startup and execution time of builds, by running them in a long-lived daemon process.
-The <code>gradle</code> command becomes a client process that communicates with the daemon process.
-By using the Gradle daemon, you can avoid various JVM startup costs and give the JVM an opportunity to optimize hotspots.
+The Gradle build daemon reduces the startup and execution time of builds by running them in a long-lived daemon process.
+The <code>gradle</code> command becomes a client process that communicates with the daemon process, avoiding various JVM startup costs and giving the JVM an opportunity to optimize hotspots.

 Gradle 1.0 brings a host of improvements to the daemon, and we now recommend it for all developer builds.

 #### Ready for prime-time

 In earlier versions of Gradle, the daemon was considered an experimental feature.
-Much work has gone into stabilizing the daemon since Gradle 1.0-milestone-3 and we are now recommending it for all local builds.
+Much work has gone into stabilizing the daemon since it was introduced and we are now recommending it for all developer builds.
 There are still many improvements planned in the upcoming Gradle releases, but we believe that most of the stability issues have been resolved.

 While you can explicitly enable the daemon for a particular build execution with the `--daemon` command-line option, the best way to make the daemon your default is by configuring the [org.gradle.daemon](http://gradle.org/docs/nightly/userguide/build_environment.html#sec:gradle_configuration_properties) property.

-#### Forwards client input
+#### Compatible with builds requiring user interaction

 Some builds consume the standard input, for example, to perform the interaction with the user.
-The daemon fully supports those kinds of builds, by directing the client input to the executing build process.
+The daemon fully supports those kinds of builds, by forwarding any client input to the executing build process.

 #### Respects client java version

 The java version the daemon uses is configurable.
-In case you run different builds with different java versions multiple daemons will get spawned to avoid compatibility issues.
+In case you run different builds with different java versions multiple daemons will be spawned to avoid compatibility issues.

 #### Future plans
-Longer term, the daemon will offer even more features that improve the performance of the build.
+Longer term, the daemon will offer even more features that improve the performance of your build.
 Performing up-to-date checks, dependency resolution and project evaluation pre-emptively are just some of many planned features.
 The Tooling API - an official way to embed Gradle - fully takes advantage of the build daemon.

 ### Enterprise scale

 Working at the enterprise scale means more than just a fast build.
-Gradle 1.0 adds capabilities to help you push build logic and configuration out to developers, and across teams, in a controlled way.
+Gradle 1.0 adds capabilities to help you push build logic and configuration out to developers and across teams in a controlled way.

 Gradle enables zero-configuration on the client side.
 Any necessary configuration, be it JVM args or repository definitions, can be specified per project, team or enterprise and stored in version control.
 Bundle these definitions into a corporate plugin and distribute with the Gradle wrapper for a powerful way to manage your enterprise build environment.
 No more complex wiki pages explaining how to configure the build on a new machine.
 No more wasted time due to false alarms caused by a development machine or CI job incorrectly configured.